aurora-is-near/aurora-cli-rs/README.md

 for their users.
 Engine is the Aurora's implementation for it.

 ## What is Aurora CLI?
-Aurora CLI is a command line interface to bootstrap Aurora engine with rapid speed built with rust.
+Aurora CLI is a command line interface to bootstrap Aurora Engine with rapid speed built with rust.

 Aurora CLI comes pre-configuration with opinionated, sensible defaults for standard testing environments.
 If other projects mention testing on Aurora, they are referring to the settings defined in this repo.